datacarpentry/r-socialsci/episodes/01-R basics.md

 ~~~
 {: .output}

 A common task is to search for certain strings in a vector.
-One could use the “or” operator | to test for equality to multiple values, but this can quickly become tedious.
+One could use the “or” operator, |, to test for equality to multiple values, but this can quickly become tedious.
 The %in% operator (it is really a function called match) allows you to test if any of the elements of a search vector are found

 ~~~
 possessions